mattbierner/blog.mattbierner.com/_posts/2014-04-15-akh-monad-transformers-for-javascript.md

 title: Akh - Monad Transformers for Javascript
 date: '2014-04-15'
 ---
 Akh is a small Javascript library of monad transformers and structures.
-This post briefly covers why monad transformers are useful in Javascript, and offers a very high level look at the monad transformer Akh offers and their interface.
+This post briefly covers why monad transformers are useful in Javascript, and offers a very high level look at the monad transformers Akh offers and their interface.

 {% include image.html file="CC1279-Welcome-to-Wackyland-DX.jpg" description="Akh - A large flightless bird native to Fantasy Land" %}

 # Why Monad Transformers are Useful in Javascript
-Even in untyped, non-functional language like Javascript, monads are an extremely useful abstraction.
+Even in untyped, non-functional languages like Javascript, monads are an extremely useful abstraction.
 It is fairly trivial to define and use monads like the state, error, and list monads in Javascript.

 But beyond toy examples, real world problems often require functionality from one or more of these structures.
 A networked application may require both error handling and IO, or an algorithm implementation may use state, error handling, and continuation control.
 The question is how to compose a set of simple structures together in a maintainable and flexible way.